knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 But for now, a great solution is to create a *private* filesystem.
 Open the `config/packages/oneup_flysystem.yaml` file.
 Copy the `public_uploads_adapter`, paste and call it `private_uploads_adapter`.
 You can store the files *anywhere*, as long as it's not in `public/`.
-But, the `var/` directory is sort of meant of this type of thing.
+But, the `var/` directory is sort of meant for this type of thing.
 So let's say: `var/uploads`.
-Oh, and I could re-use my `uploads_dir_name` parameter here - but it won't give us any benefit - that parameter is really meant to keep the upload directory and *public* path to assets in sync.
-But... these files won't have a public path anyways - we'll make them downloadable in an entirely different way.
+Oh, and I could re-use my `uploads_dir_name` parameter here - but it won't give us any benefit.
+That parameter is really meant to keep the upload directory and *public* path to assets in sync.
+But these files won't have a public path anyways... we'll make them downloadable in an entirely different way.

 [[[ code('c426a18368') ]]]

-Next, for filesystems, do the same thing: make a `privates_uploads_filesystem` that will use the `private_uploads_adapter`.
+Next, for filesystems, do the same thing: make a `private_uploads_filesystem` that will use the `private_uploads_adapter`.

 [[[ code('e1c9903026') ]]]

 Cool!
 Next, in `UploaderHelper`, were already passing the `$publicUploadFilesystem` as an argument.
-We'll *also* need the private one.
+We will *also* need the private one.
 Before we add it here, go into `services.yaml`.
 Remember, under `_defaults`, we're binding the `$publicUploadFilesystem` argument to the public fileystem service.
 Let's do the same for the private one.
 Call it `$privateUploadFilesystem` and change the service